The Kardashians are keeping up with their birth control!

 If you’re interested in having birth control reminders sent right to your phone, check out Bedsider’s Method Reminder.
 (You can too, Khloe!)

-Paige is the Coordinator of Entertainment Media at The National Campaign.
+Paige is the Communications Coordinator at The National Campaign.
 She works with media partners in television and publishing to help them incorporate teen and unplanned pregnancy prevention messages into their work.

 She came to The Campaign after graduating Magna Cum Laude from Towson University with a Bachelor’s in Mass Communication and Journalism.
 Paige worked at Baltimore Style Magazine for two years, wrote a bi-weekly column for Towson’s newspaper, and was a contributor for an online magazine, The DC Ladies.
 She also runs social media accounts for several Baltimore-based businesses as a freelancer.